JasterV/node-ts-template/README.md

 I've just added the default nodejs github workflow as it works perfectly fine for simple nodejs projects (Just install dependencies, build & test)

+## Husky

+I love husky as it can automate jobs on any git command such as executing tests each time you create a commit

 ## Author

 👤 **Victor Martinez**